Summer 2020 Program Dates: July 3rd – August 8th

 - Academic Benefits: Scholars receive priority registration for their fall semester, ensuring seats in desired classes.
 In addition, Scholars meet with Academic Deans, Financial Aid Counselors, and other service providers.

-- Seminar Series and Group Activities: Each week, all Scholars will be required to attend a College Transition Seminar facilitated by Georgetown faculty and/or staff.
-In addition, the program will host various mandatory group activities, from receptions to community service outings.
+- Co-curricular Modules, Seminar Series and Group Activities: Each week, all Scholars will be required to attend modules and meetings facilitated by Georgetown faculty, staff, and teaching assistants.
+In addition, the program will host various mandatory group activities.

-- Travel and Other Expenses: The program will cover the travel expenses for Scholars.
-In addition, the program will cover books for all summer courses.
+- Other Expenses: The program will cover tuition and books for all summer courses.

 - Writing & Culture during the Fall semester: Scholars continue taking this core class, in most cases with the same professor, during the Fall semester for a total of six (6) credits.